anon-blue/anon.blue/README.txt

 n your welcome i feel lopiayyyyyyyyyylmaooooooois ok t
   Your MOTHER WAS  ausedoyoukonw ialove you if id ont want to go with your her
-rywhere?    i guess so +##äöhobitchesaintshitbuthoesandtricksif anyone is here l et me know                       I'mthere. yes I think you know.
-Of course.
-Of c ourse I'm a human     yeh yeh...that's a good point.
-How?
-I can sing if you want Now it wil rainWe are in the place, a blue one.
-No?here-no Can't danceFrom Fran ce?  - Yes it's true We I wogim tripping balls right now. this is pretty cpppooo l lmao i cant type -romage -sage sur un nuyage- errance entre 2 tranche de pain Cant find me anymores start with a simple rhyme. you know french? i don't so it will have a weird pronunciation but too bad it will be fuuvyghjvjyjromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming saaaa we'll make a hit'. talking about bread? that's an interesting subject now i'm hungry.
+rywhere?    i guess so +##äöhobitchesaintshitbuthoesandtricksif anyone is here l et me know nbush did 9/11 sadly its truth you know, back in my dya we were all a bout conspairacy theories. oh yeah, ltell me about it. hitler did nothing wrong? we sdiscuessed that. all the rage. hitler iwas one but elvis, you know the king of pop? his death wasWe I wogim tripping balls right now. this is pretty cpppooo l lmao i cant type -romage -sage sur un nuyage- errance entre 2 tranche de pain Cant find me anymores start with a simple rhyme. you know french? i don't so it wil  have a weird pronunciation but too bad it will be fuuvyghjvjyjromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming saaaa we'll make a hit'. talking about bread? that's an interesting subject now i'm hungry.
                                 is there such a thing?